campg2j003/JAWS-Script-for-Audacity/readme.md

 Three install types are supported:

-- Just Scripts: installs the scripts but does not install uninstall information or make a folder in %ProgramFiles%.
+- Just Scripts: installs the script but does not install uninstall information or make a folder in %ProgramFiles%.
-- Full: installs scripts in the script folder for the selected versions/languages, creates a folder in `%programfiles%` (`%localappdata%` for current user install) (the installation folder) wich contains an uninstaller and optional additional files such as README, etc.
+- Full: installs the script in the script folder for the selected versions/languages, creates a folder in `%programfiles%` (`%localappdata%` for current user install) (the installation folder) wich contains an uninstaller and optional additional files such as README, etc.
 - Custom: like Full but allows installation of the installer source.

 For full or custom installations for all users the uninstaller and README files are installed in the installation folder.